Starbucks CSR: Corporate Social Responsibility

 - Starbucks purchase of coffee from the Eastern Democratic Republic of Congo helped more than 4,500 small-holder farmers to more than triple their incomes.

 Starbucks Corporation Report contains a full analysis of Starbucks corporate social responsibility including Starbucks CSR issues.
-The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis and McKinsey 7S Model on Starbucks.
+The report illustrates the application of the major analytical strategic frameworks in business studies such as SWOT, PESTEL, Porter’s Five Forces, Value Chain analysis, Ansoff Matrix and McKinsey 7S Model on Starbucks.
 Moreover, the report contains analyses of Starbucks leadership, business strategy, organizational structure and organizational culture.
-The report also comprises discussions of Starbucks marketing strategy and addresses issues of corporate social responsibility.
+The report also comprises discussions of Starbucks marketing strategy and its ecosystem.